This is an apprenticeship teacher training course in which you spend most of your time in-school while you study, this course may be for you.

 About the training provider

 If you are looking for a teacher training course in which you spend most of your time in-school while you study, this course may be for you.

 You work with experienced teachers, first of all observing and team teaching, then teaching independently.
-You are will be based in one of the schools within the RBTSA during your training, with a placement of about 6 weeks in a contrasting school.
-In 2018, 100% of candidates assessed at the end of the course passed with either a good (19%) or outstanding grade (81%).
+You are will be based in one of the schools within the Saint John Southworth Enterprise and Research Alliance during your training, with a placement of about 6 weeks in a contrasting school.

 A key feature of the programme is the individual support provided to candidates.
 A recent candidate noted that